 About the EPDS

 The EPDS is a questionnaire developed to assist in identifying symptoms of depression.
 It is also useful in identifying symptoms of anxiety.
 The EPDS is not a diagnostic tool; rather it aims to identify women who may benefit from follow-up care, such as mental health assessment, which may lead to a diagnosis based on accepted diagnostic criteria (DSM-V or ICD-10).

 Translated versions of the EPDS have been validated in some languages.

 How often should the EPDS be completed

 All women should complete the EPDS at least once, preferably twice, in both the antenatal period and the postnatal period (ideally 6–12 weeks after the birth).

-The non-diagnostic nature of the EPDS, its purpose and the fact that it relates to the previous 7 days (not just that day) should be clearly explained.
+The non-diagnostic nature of the EPDS, its purpose and the fact that it relates to the previous seven days (not just that day) should be clearly explained.

 When follow-up care is required

-Follow-up for further assessment for anxiety disorders may be needed if a woman’s answer to the psychosocial question (link to psychosocial questions) on “worrying” or her scores on Questions 3, 4 and 5 suggest possible symptoms of anxiety.
+Follow-up for further assessment for anxiety disorders may be needed if a women’s answer to the psychosocial question on “worrying” or her scores on Questions 3, 4 and 5 suggest possible symptoms of anxiety.

 Management of perinatal anxiety